-When they click the Take Assessment button, the assessment opens in a secure window to prevent digital cheating.
+When a student clicks the Take Assessment button, the assessment opens in a secure window to prevent digital cheating.
 Other details on the enCASE Kiosk experience are available in Using enCASE Kiosk for Secure Testing.

-Once a student starts the test, items appear on the left side of the page and item numbers on the right.
+Once a student begins the test, items appear on the left side of the page and item numbers on the right.

-Items with passages show the passage on the left:
+Items with passages display the passage on the left:

 Some assessments may have a time limit.
-In this case, students see the elapsed time in upper right-hand corner:
+In this case, students see the elapsed time:

-Review Adding Administration Settings for a Classroom Assessment for instructions on adding a Test Duration to set up an assessment timer.
+For instructions on adding a Test Duration to set up an assessment timer, review Adding Administration Settings for a Classroom Assessment.

 Note: Student answers are saved every 30 seconds.

-Note about Multiple Sections: If the assessment contains more than one section, the student cannot go back to any items in a previous section.
+Note: If the assessment contains multiple sections, the student cannot go back to any items in a previous section.
 However, they are allowed to review the items in a section before proceeding to the next section.
-See Reviewing, below, for more information.
+For more information, see Reviewing, below.